Year 5 Curriculum Information

 Reading:

 Destination Reader is the approach to teaching reading which we take in key stage 2.
-It is now in its fourth year at OLM.
 It involves three sessions per week incorporating whole class modelling of reading strategies prior to the children applying these skills through partner work and independent reading.
 Teachers and children will use a range of strategies to aid comprehension and encourage the teaching of reading with meaning and to support reading with pleasure.
-We are currently reading 'Wild Boy' by Lloyd Jones.
+We are currently reading Friend or Foe.

 Maths: